gilescope/book-exploring-async-basics/src/7_6_io_eventqueue.md

 we want to run once the event is finished.

-We'll go through why we want to map the `event_id` to a `callback_id` later but it's just convenient for us to keep these Id's seperated for now.
+We'll go through why we want to map the `event_id` to a `callback_id` later but it's just convenient for us to keep these Id's separated for now.

 > You might be wondering how we can `dereference` `self` in this call: `let callback_id = *self...`.
 > The reason for this is that we're not actually dereferencing `self`, but we're